-- Build a simple parallel network and test NEURON's check-pointing capabilities for parallel network simulations.
-Almost finished - Build a prototype network consisting of a reconstructed neuron embedded into a large scale network of single compartment models of spiking neurons and fine tune so that it reproduces important network dynamics such as oscillations.
-Almost completed. - Investigate ways to carry out better load balance by adopting strategies which utilize splitting the more complex cell over different cpus.
+- Investigate ways to carry out better load balance by adopting strategies which utilize splitting the more complex cell over different cpus.
 On going still struggling with this - Based upon this prototype network, refine and extend this network to specialized models that represent some specific cortical area such as the early visual system of the cat.
 Not yet started. - Use the networks to find whether there is some emergent structural correlate (a specific spatial pattern of organization) of synaptic efficacies underlying the development of functional properties, such as orientation and direction selectivity.
 Not yet started. - For the model of the early visual system of the cat try to find the dendritic origin/causes of cellular functional properties.
 Not yet started. - In parallel, develop a good simplified approximation scheme for any morphologically complex model neuron.
 This will be useful as it will allow larger networks to be simulated using fewer computational resources.
-On going Now looking at a new innovative method to do this based upon cable theory. - Incorporate several morphologically detailed neurons into the network and assess both the emergence of structural correlates within the network and between these morphologically detailed cells.
-Not yet started
+On going - Now looking at a new innovative method to do this based upon cable theory.

-I have a GENERAL USER account and I wish to continue using the system in fiscal year 2012, so that

-I plan to complete most of the above mentioned parallel network computations.
+I have a GENERAL USER account and I wish to continue using the system for the remaining 6 months of fiscal year 2014, so that I plan to complete the papers and hopefully most of the above mentioned parallel network computations.
 However I wish to be downgraded to Quick User status as I can see that I will not be able to use the 1% of computing resources (800,000 cpu hours - even if I tried). over the fiscal year regardless of being a General or Quick user.
 If I can keep my status as a General user, then I would be grateful if not then Quick User is fine with me.

 Unfortunately I was not able to use the allocated time for several reasons beyond my control ...
-Firstly, I have been preparing drafts of papers directly related to the use of RICC (this is still ongoing - one draft is available but will soon be expanded and then submitted for publication, the second one I am still writing).
-Secondly, I got caught up in a 2 year course which I thought would not infringe too much on my time, but ended up sucking all my spare time and (almost) the life out of me.
-This has now finished.
-The third reason was that I had to give 24 lectures (50 minutes each) + prepare all class exercises, assignments, tutorials, tests and final year exam and their respective solutions for a 2nd yr engineering course (Signals & Systems) which also severely limited my time in the second half of last year (July through to late November).
-Finally these last months we have all been pushed to write (20 page+) research grants.
+Firstly, I have been busily revising drafts of papers directly related to the use of RICC (this is still ongoing - one draft is available and is nearly ready for submission (need to add one more diagram showing how balance impacts the average firing rate after STDP learning then it is good to go), the second one I am still rewriting again).
+Secondly, I got caught up teaching the Signals and Systems course where I was asked by the Dean to trial the flipped class-room method for this entire course.
+This ended up sucking an awful amount of my time and (almost) the life out of me.
+I had to help set up and edit 13 pre-recorded 15 minute videos on specific topics, prepare and deliver 24 lectures (50 minutes each) + prepare all class exercises, assignments, tests and final year exam and their respective solutions for this 2nd yr engineering course which also severely limited my time last year (from May through to late November).
+Thank God this is now finished